tom-englert/TomsToolbox/Documentation/Readme.md

 This is a set of libraries providing an abstraction layer to DI-containers, so you can use dependency injection and leverage the annotations of `System.Composition.AttributedModel` without having to commit to a specific DI-container.

-Reusable implementations for MEF1, MEF2, and Ninject are provided.
+Reusable adapters for MEF1, MEF2, and Ninject are available.

 ## TomsToolbox.ObservableCollections